 Removal or Surrender of Firearms Pursuant to Domestic Violence Convictions or Certain Domestic Violence Restraining Orders

-New Jersey requires defendants convicted of a domestic violence crimes to immediately surrender their firearms, firearms purchaser identification cards, and permits to purchase handguns to law enforcement.12 Individuals subject to domestic violence restraining orders, or temporary orders in which the judge has prohibited the respondent from possessing firearms, must also surrender their firearms.13 For more information about this process, see Disarming Prohibited Persons in New Jersey.
+New Jersey requires defendants convicted of a domestic violence crimes to immediately surrender their firearms, firearms purchaser identification cards, and permits to purchase handguns to law enforcement.12 Individuals subject to domestic violence restraining orders, or temporary orders in which the judge has prohibited the respondent from possessing firearms, must also surrender their firearms.13 For more information about this process, see Firearm Relinquishment in New Jersey.

-For general information on the background check process and categories of prohibited purchasers or possessors, see the New Jersey Background Checks and New Jersey Prohibited Purchasers Generally sections.
+For general information on the background check process and categories of prohibited purchasers or possessors, see the New Jersey Background Check Procedures and New Jersey Firearm Prohibitions sections.

 - N.J.
 Stat.
 Ann. § 2C:39-7b(1), (2).
 State law prohibits the issuance of a permit to purchase a handgun or a Firearms Purchaser Identification Card to any person convicted of “any crime, or a disorderly persons offense involving…domestic violence.”
 N.J.
 Stat.
 Ann. § 2C:58-3c(1).

 - N.J.
 Stat.
 Ann. §§ 2C:25-28f, j; 2C:25-29b.